MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-condition-filters-for-devices.md

 > [!NOTE]
 > The `Contains` and the `NotContains` operators work differently depending on attribute types.
 For string attributes such as `operatingSystem` and `model`, the `Contains` operator indicates whether a specified substring occurs within the attribute.
 For string collection attributes such as `physicalIds` and `systemLabels`, the `Contains` operator indicates whether a specified string matches one of the whole strings in the collection.

-> [!NOTE]
+> [!WARNING]
-> In order for a custom value to be available on the extensionAttributes1-15 at the time of the Conditional Access Policy evaluation, the device used to sign-in needs to be either Microsoft Intune managed, Compliant or Microsoft Entra hybrid joined.
+> Devices must be Microsoft Intune managed, compliant, or Microsoft Entra hybrid joined for a value to be available in extensionAttributes1-15 at the time of the Conditional Access Policy evaluation.

 ## Policy behavior with filter for devices